 - “What are ways to convey that you are listening to someone?”

 - “How do you feel when someone doesn’t listen to you?”

 During a family meal, explore the question: “What does it take to listen well?”
 Allow each family member to respond.
 Model listening by allowing each person to complete their thoughts without interruption or judgment.

 Step 2.
 Teach New Skills by Interactive Modeling

 - Eleven-year-olds are trying to assert their independence.
-As they grow their social awareness (being able to better see from another person’s perspective), they may desire a new level of skill in listening for thoughts and feelings.
+As they grow their social awareness (being able to see from another person’s perspective), they may desire a new level of skill in listening for thoughts and feelings.

 - Twelve-year-olds are gaining confidence and leadership abilities.
 Listening to peers becomes more important.
 Disturbing news and social issues could preoccupy them more than ever with their growing social awareness.

 - Thirteen-year-olds can be highly sensitive to comments from you, teachers, and peers as they work to define their independent identity.
-This can challenge their listening skills as worries can cloud their focus on what you are trying to communicate.
+This can challenge their listening skills as worries may cloud their focus on what you are trying to communicate.

 - Fourteen-year-olds may act invincible and like they know it “all.”
 Despite this, they still look to adults to set boundaries, negotiate rules, and listen to their needs.
 Friends will be highly important in their lives, and they may spend lots of time communicating through texts, gaming, and messaging.